hoangton/smartcash/wallets/nodeclient/backup.rst

 .. figure:: img/backup-save.png
    :width: 400px

-   Backing up the SmartCash Node Client wallet from the File menu
+   Backing up the SmartCash NodeClient wallet from the File menu

 Backup by copying wallet.dat
 ----------------------------

-**If SmartCash Node Client is not running**, you can also backup your wallet by simply copying the *wallet.dat* file to another location.
+**If SmartCash NodeClient is not running**, you can also backup your wallet by simply copying the *wallet.dat* file to another location.
 This file is located in the *smartcash* data folder.
 You were given the option to specify the location of this folder during installation, but by default